waterlinked/Sonar-3D-15-ROS-driver/README.md

     self.declare_parameter('IP', '192.168.194.96') #  <-- your sonar's IP here
 ```

-The default is the fallback IP.
+The fallback IP of the Sonar 3D-15 is the default.

 ### 2. Build the package